AlejandroGiner/Lux-in-Tenebris/README.md

 -Straits added in the lesser antilles, the bahamas, Gibraltar, Baleares, Canarias, Manhattan-Connecticut and Venezuela.#4

--Expanded dynamic province naming for Andalusí and Castilian cultures.
+-Expanded dynamic province naming for several cultures, including south east Asia, Andalusí and Castilian.

--New national ideas to several nations that use generic ideas.
+-New national ideas to several nations that previously used generic ideas.

 -Removed Lisbon and Tripoli trade nodes.